Educational Leadership and Policy Studies

 Garnett, Bernice Raveche; Associate Professor, Department of Education; SCD, Harvard University

-Garvey, Jason C.; Associate Professor, Department of Leadership and Developmental Sciences, PHD; University of Maryland, College Park
+Garvey, Jason C.; Associate Professor, Department of Education, PHD; University of Maryland, College Park

 Garwood, Justin D.; Assistant Professor, Department of Education; PHD, University of North Carolina at Chapel Hill